This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

 The senior care services menu includes personal care (ambulation, bath visits, dressing and grooming, expertise with memory loss/confusion/forgetfulness, feeding, personal safety home evaluation, outpatient pre and post-op assistance, oral and personal hygiene, reporting conditions and changes to supervisory RN and/or physician, toileting), companion care, home care (light housekeeping, laundry, meal preparation), and outside support services (getting out and about).

-Founded by Shelly Sun in 2002 and franchising since 2005, the number of locations has grown quickly in recent years from 164 in 2010 to the current total of 334, of which 12 are company-owned and all are located in the US.
+Founded by Shelly Sun in 2002 and franchising since 2005, the number of locations has grown quickly in recent years from 164 in 2010 to the current total of 325 (down from the previously reported total of 334), of which 5 are company-owned and all are located in the US.

 6. Synergy HomeCare